 - 1 tablespoons balsamic vinegar

 - 3 Roma paste-type tomatoes, cored & chopped*

 - 1/8 teaspoon dried red chili peppers or to taste

-- Cook green beans in a medium pot filled with salted water: bring water to a boil, add beans, and cover and cook on medium-low until crisp-tender, about 5 minutes, depending on size.
+- Steam green beans in a large pot lined with a steamer basket and filled with water to the bottom of the basket (alternately, you can boil the beans in a large pot filled with about 3 quarts of salted water).
+In both cases, you'll want to cook just until crisp-tender: bring water to a boil, add beans, and cover and cook on medium for about 5 minutes, depending on size.

-- Add balsamic vinegar and cook a minute before adding the tomatoes, salt, pepper, and dried chili peppers.
+- Add balsamic vinegar and cook a minute before adding the tomatoes, salt, pepper, and dried chili peppers and any optional herbs.
 Cook another 1-3 minutes, and then remove from heat.

 - Drain the beans when they are done and toss with the remaining butter and more salt and pepper as you'd like.

-- Add fresh herbs (thyme, basil, or rosemary) at the same time as the tomatoes.
+- Add fresh herbs (2 tablespoons thyme and rosemary, or 1/4 cup chopped basil) at the same time as the tomatoes.

-- Add garlic at the end of caramelizing the onions.
+- Add 1-2 cloves of garlic, minced, at the end of caramelizing the onions.

-- Top the finished dish with crumbled or shredded cheese like feta, goat, or parmesan.
+- Top the finished dish with 1/4 cup crumbled or shredded cheese like feta, goat, or parmesan.